 Weight: 383g (body only, with battery and card)

-The X-T30 comes with Fujifilm’s latest 26.1MP X-Trans CMOS 4 APS-C image sensor and an X-Processor Pro 4 image processor said to be three times faster than the previous third-generation version.
+The X-T30 comes with Fujifilm’s latest 26.1MP X-Trans CMOS 4 APS-C image sensor and an X-Processor Pro 4 image processor said to be three times faster than the previous third-generation version in the X-T20.
 This new sensor debuted last autumn in the X-T3, and its back-illuminated design brings improved light-gathering capability and image quality.

 Some of the biggest changes, however, are to the autofocus system.
 The X-T30 now has 2.16 million phase detection pixels covering 100% of the image area.
 The face and eye detection has been improved thanks to smaller and more precise tracking areas, and the low-light sensitivity has been improved too – the X-T30’s AF can now work in light levels as low as -3EV.(opens in new tab)

-The continuous shooting performance has been improved and it’s now possible to capture frames at 30fps with no viewfinder blackout when using the electronic shutter and the camera’s 1.25x crop mode.
+The continuous shooting performance has been improved over the previous X-T20 and it’s now possible to capture frames at 30fps with no viewfinder blackout when using the electronic shutter and the camera’s 1.25x crop mode.
 If you use the mechanical shutter, the top speed is 8fps.
+That's impressive in a camera at this price that's not designed specifically for sports.
+The Raw buffer capacity at full resolution is pretty modest, though, at around 17-18 frames.(opens in new tab)

 The X-T30 has some pretty impressive video features too.
 It can capture 4K UHD video at 30p, using ‘oversampled’ 6K capture downsampled to 4K for maximum image quality, and it also has Fujifilm’s latest ETERNA cinema film simulation mode.
 The X-T30 can save 4:2:0 8-bit video internally or 4:2:2 10-bit via HDMI.
 In 1080p it can shoot up to 60fps or 120fps in High speed rec mode, and it also supports the DCI 17:9 format.